hpe-dev-incubator/hpe-dev-portal/content/event/intel-innovation-2022.md

 #### September 27-28, 2022 San Jose, California

-Visit HPE Booth at Intel Innovation, the annual developer conference from Intel.
-HPE Developer Community will be represented there, come and engage.
+Attend the Intel Innovation developer conference and explore the latest break-throughs in tech-accelerating computing.
+Visit the HPE booth and hear more about what the HPE Developer Community is doing by engaging with the booth staff.